 Figure 1.
 Three filtered traces derived from the same source, with center frequencies spaced 0.5 Hz apart, at 9.5 Hz, 10 Hz, and 10.5 Hz, respectively.
 The broadband EEG is shown in the top trace, and the bottom trace shows the rectified and smoothed feedback signal for one of the three traces.
-The green trace shows the rectified and smoothed waveform used in feedback.
 The compressed spectral array is shown on the right for each of the filtered traces.

 The sensitivity to target frequency was a particular issue with those afflicted with instability of brain function such as seizures, migraines, panic attacks, asthmatic episodes, and Bipolar Disorder.
 With individualization of the training frequency the clinical reach was extended to a much broader range of conditions, and it extended to more complex clinical manifestations.
 The frequency range eventually covered the entire conventional EEG range of 0.5 to 40 Hz.
-The distribution of target frequencies was strongly skewed toward the low end of the frequency range, and the most common target frequency was the lowest available in the software at hand: 0.1 Hz.
+The distribution of target frequencies was strongly skewed toward the low end of the frequency range, and the most common target frequency was the lowest available, 0.1 Hz.
 This led to the exploration of the tonic Slow Cortical Potential as a training vehicle in 2006.